openid-provider-commands September 2025

 †The transition from suspended to archived is an extension to the ISO standard.

-Following is a non-normative response to a successful Activate Command:
+Following is a non-normative response body to a successful Activate Command:

 {